• (+358) 44 295 55 60

 Self-affirmation

-At around 18 months of age, the child enters into the crisis of self-affirmation, sometimes called the crisis of opposition.
-The beginning of this period is marked by the use of the word “no”.
+At around 2 years of age the child enters into the crisis of self-affirmation, sometimes called "the crisis of opposition".
+The beginning of this period is marked by the use of the word “No”.
 This period is an ambivalent time for the child, who is leaving her infancy behind and moving towards childhood.
-She is torn between the drive to move forwards and become independent, and the desire to remain within the protective and nurturing circle that her mother provides.
+She is torn between the drive to move forwards and become independent, and the desire to remain within the protective and nurturing circle that their parents provides.
 The child demonstrates her desire for self-affirmation through her activities and her language which are directed towards affirming herself as an individual.
 In the preceding period, particularly the symbiotic period, the child’s trust in the world is established.
 During the crisis of self-affirmation, the child’s trust in herself is established.
 This is when the child moves from believing that they are capable, to knowing that they can do things.
 She is no longer content with watching, she wants action, and most importantly she wants to be a collaborator.
-So we need to provide plenty of chances for her to do things, even if we think she might not be able to do them!
+So we need to provide plenty of chances for her to do things, even if we think she might not be able to do them.

-Silvana Montanaro advises parents that “behind the child’s ‘no’, is the desire to be recognised as a person who is already able to resolve many problems related to him...and to ask for his opinion much more often than is generally done.”
-She stresses that she is “not suggesting that it should be left to children to decide what to do.
+Behind the child’s ‘no’ is the desire to be recognised as a person who is already able to resolve many problems related to him, to ask for his opinion much more often than is generally done.
+We are not suggesting that we should leave it to children to decide what to do (important areas of life such as daily routines, for example, cannot be given to a child to decide upon, children need to know that adults are confident leaders and they are setting the rules and boundaries for the home environment).
 The idea is to simply avoid giving only orders and to leave a choice between alternatives when it is possible.
 In this period what really counts is helping the child to verify the importance of his presence in the family.
 Real collaboration comes only from those who do not feel overpowered and can contribute freely.
 We are not risking anything by offering choices, while the child gains very much, because we demonstrate that we consider him able to choose and that we respect his judgment.
+It's also a good idea to explain to children what is going to happen during the day allowing him to build a mental map.